-What if you’re injured by a hit and run driver, or a driver who is uninsured, and you don’t have uninsured motorist coverage?
+What if you’re injured by a hit and run driver, or a driver who failed to obtain insurance coverage, and you don’t have uninsured motorist coverage?
 There are other ways to obtain uninsured motorist coverage.
 Atlanta uninsured motorist coverage attorney Walter Gabriel prepared the following list on different ways to get UM coverage:

 If you’re a driver or passenger in a vehicle that has uninsured motorist coverage, then you can avail yourself of UM coverage.

-If you are named on another person’s UM policy, then you can apply that UM coverage to your case.
+If another person’s UM policy names you, then you can apply that UM coverage to your case.

 This is pretty straightforward.
-This often applies in cases such as when a child is named on a parent’s uninsured motorist policy names a child for coverage, or when the child is in another person’s vehicle when the automobile accident occurs.
+This often applies in cases such as when a parent’s uninsured motorist policy names a child for coverage, or when the child is in another person’s vehicle when the automobile accident occurs.

-Children of parents who are drivers or passengers in a vehicle not owned by the parents are entitled to their parents’ UM coverage if their parents name them on their policy.
+Children of parents who are drivers or passengers in a vehicle that the parents do not own may claim their parents’ UM coverage if their parents name them on their policy.
 This applies regardless of whether the child is an adolescent, teenager, or adult.